Bill Barber's sheer physical strength was one of his most important attributes, and one that contributed to his Hockey Hall of Fame career.

 After excelling in his hometown, he was drafted by the Kitchener Rangers of the OHL where he centred a line with Jerry Byers and Al Blanchard, and this trio was among the league's top scoring lines.
 All three were drafted early in the NHL's 1972 Amateur Draft.
 Barber was selected seventh overall by the Philadelphia Flyers and was the only one of the three who went on to make a significant impact in the NHL.

-Initially he was assigned to Richmond of the AHL by the Flyers, but after just 11 games he was recalled when Bill Flett sprained his knee.
-Barber was among the top rookies all year, finishing the season with 30 goals and placing second in voting for the Calder Trophy to Steve Vickers of the Rangers.
+Initially, Barber was assigned to Richmond of the AHL by the Flyers, but after just 11 games he was recalled when Bill Flett sprained his knee.
+Barber was among the top rookies all year, finishing the season with 30 goals and placing second in voting for the Calder Trophy.

 Part of his immediate success was in coach Shero's decision to play Barber as a left wing to Bobby Clarke on the first line rather than keep him at his natural center position on a fourth line.
 Clarke quickly realized Barber had an excellent shot and good hands and endeavored to get the puck to the port side whenever possible.

-He finished his career with 420 goals and was inducted into the Hockey Hall of Fame in 1990, one of only three players from those Flyers teams - Bernie Parent and Bobby Clarke were the others - so honoured.
+As a player, Bill Barber retired with 420 goals, and was inducted into the Hockey Hall of Fame in 1990.
+He is but one of only three players from those Flyers teams to be so honoured: Bernie Parent and Bobby Clarke are the others.